cdegroot/evrl/_posts/2018-02-21-pair-programming.markdown

 by half if you just want to break even on bug fixing time, but you've still spend twice the amount of time writing the code, so you probably need to really trounce the number of bugs by a factor of ten or so.
-By that reasoning alone, you need to be very convinved of the benefits of pair programming to go at it 100% of the time.
+By that reasoning alone, you need to be very convinced of the benefits of pair programming to go at it 100% of the time.

 But there's a more important aspect: in the diagram above,